-This acoustic report has been prepared by JHA Consulting Engineers on behalf of the Catholic Education Diocese of Parramatta (CEDP) (the Applicant).
+This acoustic report has been prepared by JHA Consulting Engineers on behalf of the Catholic Education Diocese of Parramatta c/TSA Management Pty Ltd (the Applicant).

-This accompanies a Response to Submissions Report in support of State Significant Development Application (SSD 9772) for the proposed Santa Sophia Catholic College (the Proposal) located on the corner of Fontana Drive and the future road 'B', between Red Gables Road and Fontana Drive, in Box Hill North (the Site).
+It accompanies an Environmental Impact Statement (EIS) in support of State Significant Development Application (SSD 18\9772) for the new Santa Sophia Catholic College on the corner of Fontana Drive and the future road 'B', between Red Gables Road and Fontana Drive, in Box Hill North (the site).